I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_reservegpuvirtualaddressrange.md

 The size of the address range in bytes, this must be set to an integral multiple of the address space covered by a single page table entry.

+`Alignment`

+The number of bytes to align the start address to.
+Must be a multiple of the address space covered by a single page table entry and a power of 2.

 `StartVirtualAddress`

 The starting location of the reserved address range.

+`BaseAddress`

+The base virtual address of the virtual address range in bytes.
+It must be aligned to the size of the address space, covered by a single page table entry.

 ## Requirements